 Most visitors to San Francisco are initially confused as to where about is best to stay for their trip.
 Fortunately, San Francisco is a fairly small city with good transport infrastructure so the simple answer is anywhere there really isn’t a bad place to stay.

-But of course some good choices are better than other so this guide is designed to help you decide what is the best area to stay in San Francisco for you.
-We will run you through the different districts with their pros and cons to help you decide Where to stay in San Francisco.
+But of course, some good choices are better than others so this guide is designed to help you decide what is the best area to stay in San Francisco for you.
+We will run you through the different districts with their pros and cons to help you decide where to stay in San Francisco.

 The San Francisco Peninsular has a fairly basic layout.
 At the heart of it are Union Square and the downtown area surrounding it.
 In the north is the fisherman’s Wharf Area.